cilium/cilium/Documentation/cmdref/cilium-agent.md

       --agent-labels stringSlice                    Additional labels to identify this agent --allow-localhost string                      Policy when to allow local stack to reach local endpoints { auto | always | policy }  (default "auto")
       --auto-ipv6-node-routes                       Automatically adds IPv6 L3 routes to reach other nodes for non-overlay mode (--device) (BETA)
-      --bpf-root string                             Path to BPF filesystem
+      --bpf-compile-debug                           Enable debugging of the BPF compilation process --bpf-root string                             Path to BPF filesystem
       --cluster-id int                              Unique identifier of the cluster --cluster-name string                         Name of the cluster (default "default")